luciotorelli/nature-one/README.md

    4. Background color for form inputs.
    5. Order confirmation page once submitting the form.
    6. Replace scrollable image with fixed image on Apple mobile devices due to the OS limitation with the feature (Javascript required).
-   7. Make only one of any 4 checkboxes on the order form required
+   7. Make only one of any 4 checkboxes on the order form required (Javascript required).
 </details>

 ---